szstonelee/gointernal/new.md

 When map, slice, channel is constructed, it only has the top layer, but no underlying layer.

-After initialization, like make() does or with literal assinment, the underlying layer is constructed.
+After initialization, like make() does or with literal assignment, the underlying layer is constructed.

 ```
 var a []myStruct = make(myStruct, 5, 10)      // length = 5, capcaity = 10